 - The ECS instance resides within a VPC.

 - The ECS instance resides within the same region as the EIP.

 - The ECS instance is in the Running or Stopped state.

 - No public IP addresses are associated with the primary IP address of the primary NIC of the ECS instance.

 Create an EIP

-You can create an EIP and associate it to an ECS instance that resides within a VPC and is not assigned public IP addresses.
-For more information, see Create an EIP.
+You can create an EIP and associate it with an ECS instance that resides within a VPC and that is not assigned public IP addresses.
+For more information, see Apply for an EIP.

 Release an EIP

-If you no longer need an EIP, disassociate it from the ECS instance and then log on to the EIP console to release it.
-For more information, see Disassociate an EIP from a cloud instance.
+If you no longer need an EIP, you can disassociate it from the ECS instance and then log on to the EIP console to release it.
+For more information, see Disassociate an EIP from a cloud resource.